This article will help you:

-If the applicant or job location is in a state with its own disclosure requirements, based on the screening components and candidate’s ZIP code, Checkr will automatically provide the state-specific disclosure as a separate step.
+If the candidate or job location is in a state with its own disclosure requirements, based on the screening components and candidate’s ZIP code, Checkr will automatically provide the state-specific disclosure as a separate step.

 - Read and acknowledge the authorization for a background check.
 Included in this authorization is any state-specific language required by law.
 The candidate can choose to be emailed a copy of the report, then e-signs with their full name (which much match the name they entered earlier in the process).

 - Click Submit, and now the background check process begins.